wri/wri-wpsi/README.md

 Staging is deployed to heroku at `https://git.heroku.com/wri-wpsi.git`.
 Run `git push heroku master` to deploy master there.

 Production is deployed to a `Ubuntu 18.04.3 LTS` server at IHE Delft.
 Run `cap production deploy` to deploy there.
 Consult `config/deploy/production.rb` for where that is.
-You will need to get credentials setup by a current deployer.
+You will need to get your credentials set up by a current deployer.

-`capistrano` tasks for starting and stoping the services are setup per https://github.com/seuros/capistrano-puma.
+`capistrano` tasks for starting and stopping the services are set up per https://github.com/seuros/capistrano-puma.
 All necessary services are manageable via systemd and enabled on boot.

 #### Services

 ```
-● puma.service - puma for production
+* puma.service - puma for production
    Loaded: loaded (/etc/systemd/system/puma.service; enabled; vendor preset: enabled)
-● nginx.service - A high performance web server and a reverse proxy server
+* nginx.service - A high performance web server and a reverse proxy server
    Loaded: loaded (/lib/systemd/system/nginx.service; enabled; vendor preset: enabled)
-● postgresql.service - PostgreSQL RDBMS
+* postgresql.service - PostgreSQL RDBMS
    Loaded: loaded (/lib/systemd/system/postgresql.service; enabled; vendor preset: enabled)
 ```

 #### Host Info

 ```
 $ cat /proc/cpuinfo | grep CPU
 model name  : Intel(R) Xeon(R) CPU E5-2667 v3 @ 3.20GHz